Introduction to Apollo GraphOS

 - Extended data retention.

-- Your supergraph's historical operation metrics are available for visualization in Studio significantly longer than with a Serverless plan.
+- Your supergraph's historical operation metrics are available for visualization in Studio longer than with other plans.
+See the pricing page's section on data retention for details.

 An Enterprise plan also provides access to our Graph Champions community and a dedicated support channel for your team to connect with Apollo supergraph experts.
 We'll work with you to customize a query volume limit and support package that's right for you.